egnyte/python-egnyte/README.rst

     for folder_obj in folder.folders:
         do_something(folder_obj)

-* upload a new file from local file
+* Upload a new file from local file

 .. code-block:: python